Frequently Asked Questions

 7. Can I apply to more than one programme site in Europe?
 Yes.
 You can apply to as many programme sites in Europe as you would like, but each programme site requires a separate application.

 8. Is there a common application deadline for all programme sites in Europe?
 Yes.
-The application deadline for all five European sites is Wednesday, 1 February 2018 at noon.
+The application deadline for all five European sites is Tuesday, 1st February each year at noon CET.

 9. Are there certain application requirements common to all programme sites in Europe?
 Yes.
 The application at each programme site in Europe requires the submission of an official transcript, letters of recommendation and a personal statement.

 10. Do I need to provide formal evidence of my English language ability?
 Formal evidence is not mandatory, but you will need a good working knowledge of English in order to participate fully.
-We strongly encourage applicants who are non-native English speakers to demonstrate adequate knowledge of the English language through internationally accepted language exams.
+We encourage applicants who are non-native English speakers to demonstrate adequate knowledge of the English language through internationally accepted language exams, but these are not required for application.
 Candidates may be asked to demonstrate adequate English language skills in a telephone interview.

 11. How do I apply?
-Information about applying to the Amgen Scholars Program at LMU Munich is available on our Apply page.
-If you are interested in applying to the Amgen Scholars Program at another University, please visit the main Amgen Scholars website.
+Information about applying to the Amgen Scholars Programme at LMU Munich is available on our Apply page.
+If you are interested in applying to the Amgen Scholars Programme at another University, please visit the main Amgen Scholars website.

 12. Are there common summer programme dates for all programme sites in Europe?
 No. There are different start and end dates due to varying university timetables.
-In 2018, the Amgen Scholars Program at LMU Munich will start on June 29th, and run until after the Annual Symposium on September 7th.
+An overview can be found here.

 14. Do I need to attend the Karolinska Institute, LMU Munich, Institut Pasteur, ETH Zurich or the University of Cambridge – or a university in Sweden, Germany, France, Switzerland or the UK – during the academic year to apply to the Amgen Scholars Program?
 No. Eligible students enrolled at universities throughout Europe may apply.
 Note that eligible students must attend an institution of higher education in a country that is participating in the Bologna Process (see the list of countries under Question 2).

 15. Will there be an opportunity to meet Amgen Scholars participating in the Europe programme at other sites, and to learn more about biotechnology and drug discovery and development?
 Yes.
+The programme includes an array of events focused on networking, as well as biotechnology, drug discovery and development.
 In September, all Amgen Scholars in Europe will attend a symposium to hear firsthand from leading scientists working in industry and academia.
 The symposium will be held at the University of Cambridge and will provide students with a great opportunity to network with other Amgen Scholars from across Europe.

 16. Is the cost of travel to and from this final symposium, as well as room and board, covered by the programme?
 Yes.
-Amgen Scholars at LMU Munich will travel to the symposium in Cambridge immediately following the end of their research internship and return to Munich before finally departing back home (as an exception, students enrolled in the UK can choose to not return to Munich after the symposium).
+Amgen Scholars at LMU Munich will travel to the symposium in Cambridge immediately following the end of their research internship.
+In 2024, students will return to their home/university countries at the end of the Cambridge symposium.

-17. Can I apply to participate in the Amgen Scholars Program in Europe if science or engineering is not the main subject area of my degree?
+17. Can I apply to participate in the Amgen Scholars Programme in Europe if science or engineering is not the main subject area of my degree?
 Yes.
-Although we expect that the majority of Amgen Scholars will have science or engineering as the main subject area of their degree, students in any subject area may apply.
+Although we expect that the majority of Amgen Scholars will have science or engineering as the main subject area of their degree, students in related subject areas may apply.

 19. Which areas of academic research will the programme offer?
 At LMU Munich, the research areas are within the fields of biochemistry, structural-, molecular-, cell- and developmental biology, cellular and organismic neurobiology, computational neuroscience, and physiological sciences.

 20. When will I find out if I am accepted into the programme at LMU?
-Offers will be sent out by early April.
-The deadline for accepting the offers is common to all host institutions: April 3rd at noon.
+Offers will be sent out by early April 2024 at the latest.
+Earliest offers will be sent out at the beginning of March.

 21. Can I participate as an Amgen Scholar for more than one summer?
 No. You can participate as an Amgen Scholar for one summer only.
 This ensures that each summer a new cohort of Amgen Scholars in Europe will have the opportunity to benefit from this type of hands-on research experience.

-23. Can I apply to participate as an Amgen Scholar in both Europe and Japan?
+22. Can I apply to participate as an Amgen Scholar in both Europe and other continents?
 Yes.
-The Japan programme is open to undergraduates worldwide, so students eligible to apply to the Europe (or US) programme may indeed be eligible to apply for the Japan programme as well.
-See the eligibility criteria sections of the Japan programme for further information.
+See the eligibility criteria sections of the other programme sites for further information.

 25. If I am not selected this year, can I apply again?
 Yes.
 As long as you continue to meet the eligibility criteria, you can certainly apply again.